-- failure to respond to Commission letters and disciplinary measures - ex parte communications about a pending matter outside the presence of other parties or attorneys - lack of diligence in docket management, for example, a substantial delay in issuing a decision - delays in docket management caused by medical conditions requiring diversion programs for treatment - unprofessional demeanor, including impatience, loss of temper, or inability to control the courtroom - disrespectful remarks to the media or through e-mails regarding the conduct of a litigant, a witness, an attorney, or another judge - intemperance or verbal abuse toward an employee, a person dealing with court staff, or a customer of a business establishment - undue reliance on staff for matters in which the judge should be fully competent - driving while impaired or under the influence of alcohol - sexual harassment or other inappropriate personal conduct involving a court employee, witness, attorney, or litigant
+- failure to respond to Commission letters and disciplinary measures - ex parte communications about a pending matter outside the presence of other parties or attorneys - lack of diligence in docket management, for example, a substantial delay in issuing a decision or a pattern of being late in opening court - delays in docket management caused by medical conditions requiring diversion programs for treatment - unprofessional demeanor, including impatience, loss of temper, or inability to control the courtroom - disrespectful remarks to the media or through e-mails regarding the conduct of a litigant, a witness, an attorney, or another judge - intemperance or verbal abuse toward an employee, a person dealing with court staff, or a customer of a business establishment - undue reliance on staff for matters in which the judge should be fully competent - driving while impaired or under the influence of alcohol

-- irrelevant, misleading, or incoherent statements during arraignments and sentencing - rulings from the bench involving unprofessional terminology, including expressions that are viewed as offensive in civilized discourse - a pattern of errors in handling trials or issuing rulings that indicate a lack of competence - making public statements about another judge's case - arbitrary rulings in contempt proceedings that resulted in incarceration without due process - use of computers, staff, and other court resources for personal or financial matters, except for incidental usage that does not significantly interfere with judicial responsibilities - involvement in partisan politics - failure to comply with rules applicable to retention elections - disregard of court-imposed gag orders - lack of cooperation with judicial colleagues - prohibiting a process server from subsequent cases without affording the process server an opportunity to be heard - inappropriate remarks to litigants and lawyers during trials or recesses - discourtesy toward judicial colleagues, administrative staff, and sheriff deputies - failure to follow applicable procedural rules and Canon rules in considering whether the judge should disqualify (recuse) from presiding - behavior that the judge may not recognize as a symptom of a medical condition that affects judicial performance.
+- sexual harassment or other inappropriate personal conduct involving a court employee, witness, attorney, or litigant - irrelevant, misleading, or incoherent statements during arraignments and sentencing - rulings from the bench involving unprofessional terminology, including expressions that are viewed as offensive in civilized discourse - a pattern of errors in handling trials or issuing rulings that indicated a lack of competence - making public statements about another judge's case - arbitrary rulings in contempt proceedings that resulted in incarceration without due process - use of computers, staff, and other court resources for personal or financial matters, except for incidental usage that does not significantly interfere with judicial responsibilities - involvement in partisan politics - failure to comply with rules applicable to retention elections - disregard of court-imposed gag orders - lack of cooperation with judicial colleagues - prohibiting a process server from subsequent cases without affording the process server an opportunity to be heard - inappropriate remarks to litigants and lawyers during trials or recesses - discourtesy toward judicial colleagues, administrative staff, and sheriff deputies - failure to follow applicable procedural rules and Canon rules in considering whether the judge should disqualify (recuse) from presiding - behavior that the judge may not recognize as a symptom of a medical condition that affects judicial performance. - advocating for a self-represented party by providing legal advice or failing to treat all self-represented parties to a case impartially.